VAM Lerma: Reception

 Both the Mexican government and public at the time contributed their shares to the partial failure of the VAM Lerma; the auto industry legislation created by the Mexican government in the early 1960s in regards to a limited number of car lines per marque (three) and the number of body styles per line of products always created a limited number of choices for the Mexican buyer.
 These limitations forced the automakers in Mexico to consolidate lines of models and trim levels; mostly opting to offer mid-segment models and semi-equipped versions with only a couple of low- or high-end exceptions.
 In regards to body styles, this situation caused that the smallest most affordable models offered by automakers in Mexico were always the second to the smallest and most basic ones in their home countries.
 One example of this through the 1970s was that Ford Motor Company's smallest most affordable model was the Pinto in the United States while Ford de México's smallest most affordable model was the Maverick.
 This meant that in most cases an automaker's smallest most affordable model in Mexico was a compact notchback sedan in either two or four doors, while in their countries of origin there was the possibility of a subcompact hatchback.
 Under these circumstances, the Mexican public was very accustomed to notchback body styles, making hatchback designs a lot less common and almost unthinkable for a high-end luxury market.
 Cars like the Volkswagen Caribe (Rabbit) and VAM's own Gremlin and Pacer models had helped to change the trend gradually but by 1981 it was still not enough.
 People in Mexico at the time were mostly against paying the price of a luxury car for a hatchback.

-The Lerma was a failure.
 The tooling costs of the model were very low as VAM did its best to use as many of the existing parts and components as possible.
 The interior door and side panels were shared with the high trim models American GFS, American ECD and Camioneta American DL of the same year.
 The only interior components not shared with other VAM cars were limited to the trunk, the seats and the headliner.
 The only exterior components exclusive to the VAM Lerma were the grille, the rear side windows and the protective moldings.
 The initial sales of the model were enough to regain the investment and it ended up being profitable for the company.
-The development process of the model was an extremely valuable experience for the company.
+The development process of the model was a valuable experience for the company.